artainmo/machine-learning/natural-language-processing and LLM/NLP with Attention Models/README.md

 The vanilla version of beam search has some disadvantages.<br>
 For instance it penalizes long sequences because the probability of a sequence is computed as the product of multiple conditional probabilities.
 A solution is to normalize the probability of each sequence by its sequence length.<br>
-Depending on B size, beam search can be expensive computationally and on on memory.
+Depending on B size, beam search can be expensive computationally and on memory.

 #### Minimum Bayes Risk
 Minimum bayes risk (MBR) is a method that compares multiple candidate translations and selects the best one.

 Begin by generating several candidate translations via random sampling with temperature for example, then compare each candidate translation against each other using a similarity score or a loss function.
 ROUGE would be a good choice.
 Finally, choose the sample with the highest average similarity or the lowest loss.<br>
 ![Screenshot 2024-04-19 at 15 31 08](https://github.com/artainmo/machine-learning/assets/53705599/e930af3f-46a0-4403-b9c1-6b92b966fa67)<br>
-Here are the steps for implementing MVR with ROUGE on a small set of four candidate translations.<br>
+Here are the steps for implementing MBR with ROUGE on a small set of four candidate translations.<br>
 ![Screenshot 2024-04-19 at 15 42 27](https://github.com/artainmo/machine-learning/assets/53705599/aa958e42-681a-4451-88bc-5d8550a5d4e7)<br>
 Finally, you select the candidate with the highest average ROUGE score and that's it for MBR.